Short Cuts: Book

+In popular culture

+The song Will You Please Pass The Milk, Please? by Car Seat Headrest heavily references the film and how it ruined Will Toledo's relationship with his father effectively.
+The title of this song also references Will You Please Be Quiet, Please? by Raymond Carver which inspired this film.

+The structure of Richard Curtis's film Love, Actually was inspired by Short Cuts and Altman's earlier film, Nashville.

 Documentary

 Luck, Trust & Ketchup: Robert Altman in Carver County was a behind-the-scenes documentary, featuring interviews with Altman and the cast.

 Unfilmed sequel

 Anne Rapp, who wrote Cookie's Fortune and Dr. T & The Women for Altman, was commissioned to adapt more Carver stories into a screenplay which he did not film.